 Large lectures and assessments will continue to be delivered online, but we aim to provide options for face-to-face tutorials, labs and fieldwork outings.

-For anyone who can’t be on campus at the beginning of Term 2 and 3, we will make provisions for online learning to be available.
+For anyone who can’t be on campus at the beginning of Term 3, we will make provisions for online learning to be available.
 We are committed to making your virtual learning experience as enriching, interactive and connected as possible, ensuring you'll can transition smoothly to face to face learning as soon as you join us in Sydney.

 Yes, you can start your studies online.
 In most cases, you will find your compulsory core courses online, and you will have a choice of elective courses.